jaxonc/AIE7_Certification_Challenge/src/frontend/README.md

-# Food Data Agent Frontend
+# S.A.V.E.
+Frontend

-A modern React/Next.js frontend for the Food Data Agent chatbot system.
+A modern React/Next.js frontend for the S.A.V.E.
+(Simple Autonomous Validation Engine) chatbot system.

 ## Features